 The $1.6 billion NTE | I-35W project spans 10 miles in Fort Worth from north of I-30 to US 81/287.
 It is being built in coordination between NTE Mobility Partners Segments 3, LLC (NTEMP3) and TxDOT.
 I-35W from north of I-820 to US 81/287 reached substantial completion in Dec.
 2016.
 I-35W from north of I-30 to north of I-820 reached substantial completion in July 2018.

-Construction began in summer 2020 on the next phase of I-35W from US 81/287 to Eagle Parkway.
+Construction began in fall 2020 on the next phase of I-35W from US 81/287 to Eagle Parkway.
 This public-private project will rebuild 6.7 miles of I-35W and add four TEXpress Lanes, auxiliary lanes and some frontage roads.
 Anticipated substantial completion is late 2023.